Have you ever been stuck on a road trip inside a car, motorhome or any other vehicle with children under the age of 15?

-After 18 years of road-tripping with a kid, let me just say that after all the mistakes, tears, tantrums and thrown socks, we've become REALLY good at finding distracting activities to keep kids occupied on a road trip.
-(Yes, teenagers still throw socks- who knew! 🙂 )
+After 18 years of travelling with a child, let me just say that we've had our fair share of tears, tantrums and thrown socks.
+Yes, teenagers still throw socks- who knew!? 🙂

-Many of these games can be played without any extra accessories.
+Many of these car games for children can be played without any extra accessories.
 However, did you know you can buy ACTUAL i-spy packs or Road Trip bingo wipeable sheets??
 That sounds much easier than running out of printables each time!
-Check out the top road trip games HERE
+Check out the top road trip games for kids HERE

 Depending on the age of your kids, this may not be the best road trip game… once you start you might get ‘sky' 17 times in a row.
 We play the rule that the object has to be visible at all time (no “there was a sheep back there!”) and also that you cannot repeat a word.

-You can get some brilliant printables free for various road trip activities.
+You can get some brilliant printables free for various car bingo activities.
 Print them off, give everyone a pen or pencil (ideally on a string around their necks!) and let Road Trip Bingo commence.
 It's surprisingly fun!
 Alternatively, buy a wipable, reusable pack HERE.
-(A British version can be found HERE.)
+(UK version can be found HERE.)

 I like the fact that the game is played with road signs and animals- makes it easier to spot things for younger children.
 If you want to make it harder, only the first to see and shout gets to mark it down.